ChanthMiao/ghc-wiki-mirror/Functional-dependencies-in-GHC/AntC-proposal.md

     -- Observe these instances are all apart going by GHC's current rules.
     -- They fail GHC's consistency checking.
     -- Under the amended definition of overlap/apart:
-    -- The first two instances are apart, going by any of the FunDeps.
+    -- The first two instances are apart, going by all of the FunDeps.
-    -- The third instance is apart from the first, going by any of the FunDeps.
+    -- The third instance is apart from the first, going by all of the FunDeps.
     -- The third is apart from the second, going by x y -> z, x z -> y.
     -- The third is strictly more general than the second by z x -> z.